 The Born-Again Christian is saved from God’s wrathful judgment because of sin by the atoning work of Jesus’ shed blood on the Cross as the perfect sacrifice (Romans 5:9; 1 Thessalonians 5:9).
 Biblical salvation refers to the deliverance from the consequence of sin and therefore involves the removal of sin.
 God rescued humanity through Jesus Christ (John 3:17).

-Scripture is clear that salvation is the gracious, undeserved gift of God (Ephesians 2:5,8) and is only available through faith in Jesus Christ after hearing the Gospel which is the death, burial, and resurrection of Christ according to the OT Scriptures and what is the basis for salvation (Acts 4:12; Ephesians 1:13; 1 Corinthians 15:1).
+Scripture is clear that salvation is the gracious, undeserved gift of God (Ephesians 2:5,8) and is only available through faith in Jesus after hearing the Gospel which is the death, burial, and resurrection of Christ according to the OT Scriptures and what is the basis for salvation (Acts 4:12; Ephesians 1:13; 1 Corinthians 15:1).
 New Testament Believers in Jesus Christ were called to be saved through the Gospel (2 Thessalonians 2:13).

 The central importance for becoming saved is “Christ crucified” (1 Corinthians 1:23) because He “died for our sins according to the Scriptures” (1 Corinthians 15:3) and was handed to death for our trespasses (Romans 4:25).

 What Jesus did in every person’s name He also did in their place, giving “his life as a ransom for many” (Matthew 20:28).
-Jesus said that it could only happen when He was lifted up – referring to His death on the cross – so that whoever would believe on Him would have eternal life (John 12:32-34).
+Jesus said that it could only happen when He was lifted up – referring to His death on the Cross – so that whoever would believe on Him would have eternal life (John 12:32-34).

 The resurrection of Jesus after He died is the future hope of salvation for “If Christ has not been raised (resurrected from the dead), your faith is futile; you are still in your sins” (1 Corinthians 15:17; John 3:1-15; Romans 10:8-9).
 The Bible says that when a person confesses with their “mouth that Jesus is Lord and believe in your heart that God RAISED him from the DEAD, you will be saved.”
 (Romans 10:9-10 ESV - emphasis mine).

-For those who become Born-Again, baptism is identifying with Christ in His death and resurrection, because it speaks of dying to self and living for Him who has loved them and given Himself for them (Galatians 2:20).
-Baptism is commanded for every Born-Again Christian because it symbolizes to the world, in a concrete and dramatic way that they have been buried (baptized) and identified with Christ in His death so that they may be raised to share and be identified with Him in His resurrection life.
+For those who become Born-Again, baptism is identifying with Jesus in His death and resurrection, because it speaks of dying to self and living for Him who has loved them and given Himself for them (Galatians 2:20).
+Baptism is commanded for every Born-Again Christian because it symbolizes to the world, in a concrete and dramatic way that they have been buried (baptized) and identified with Jesus in His death so that they may be raised to share and be identified with Him in His resurrection life.

 So critical is the resurrection to the future hope of salvation that “If Christ has not been raised, your faith is futile; you are still in your sins” (1 Corinthians 15:17; John 3:1-15; Romans 10:8-9).
 Jesus atoning sacrifice is absolutely essential to the proclamation of the Gospel.
 The totality of the atonement is that through the birth, life, death, and resurrection of Jesus, a person who declares they have placed their trusting-faith in Him as Lord and Savior, are saved from sin and reconciled to, and united with God for all eternity (Romans 5:10, 6:5; 2 Corinthians 5:18; Colossians 1:22).